TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 These metrics are reported in the modelling notebooks and surfaced in narrative form on the **Model Report** dashboard page (LO3.2, LO4.2, LO5.2).

+### 1.5 Where the Image Model Fits in CRISP-DM

+The Weather Severity Classifier functions as a parallel modelling stream outside the main CRISP-DM pipeline.

+- It has its own small “Data Understanding → Modelling → Evaluation” cycle.

+- It does not feed into the regression or classification pipelines.

+- It complements the dashboard by offering an additional data modality (images), which strengthens interpretability and user engagement.

+This mirrors real-world analytics workflows where secondary ML tools (e.g., photo analysis for conditions) support a larger operational system without altering its core prediction paths.

 ---

 ## 2. Business Requirements & User Stories